 It’s important to have a designated spot for your emergency supplies, so you can find them easily, even in the dark.

 Aside from books about all of the topics above, I recommend having a general book about preparedness.
 It’s a great way to figure out how you measure up in terms of preparedness, and whether there is anything you’ve forgotten.

 This is the one I like.
 It guides you through a family’s preparedness journey.

-I find winter is a great time to practise new homemaking skills.
+I find winter is a great time to practise new preparedness skills.
 You can either get some books to read about various subjects, take up soap making or knitting, work on planning your spring garden, or try your hand at some sewing.
 Making beeswax candles is a wonderful, and useful, winter activity!

 Here is a list of 25 homemaking skills you can work on.

-20. Make preparedness FUN!!
+20. Make preparedness FUN!

 Preparedness isn’t about having a doomsday mentality.
 For me, I absolutely love learning and practising these old fashioned skills.
 I love learning to become more self-sufficient, bit by bit.
 It helps me feel strong, like I can handle anything that gets thrown my way.